Corp Naomh: Discovery and provenance

 The Corp Naomh was rediscovered sometime before 1682 on the grounds of the now ruined Tristernagh Abbey in Templecross, County Westmeath, founded c.
 1200 as an Augustinian priory.
 It is first mentioned and described in Henry Piers' Chorographical Description of the County of Westmeath (written 1682, published 1770).
-Piers (1629–1691) was a MP, antiquarian and the owner of the land on which the abbey was located.
+Piers (1629–1691) was an MP, antiquarian and the owner of the land on which the abbey was located.
 Although recognising the object as a reliquary, Piers assumed it to have been a container for a small manuscript.
-When finally opened it was found to contain a block of wood, which is now presumed by archeologists to have been a substitute for a saint's hand-bell, and was presumably left in place to prevent the metal's inward collapse.
+When finally opened it was found to contain a block of wood, which is now presumed by archaeologists to have been a substitute for a saint's hand-bell, and was presumably left in place to prevent the metal's inward collapse.

 The shrine's cap and crest date to the 11th or 12th centuries; the crucifixion and other parts of the main face are 15th-century additions.
 Although its early medieval provenance is unknown, it is generally accepted that the early modern additions were completed at Tristernagh, where it was located when brought to the attention of Piers.
 Historians consider it probable that the priory invested in upgrading the shrine to redeem and re-establish itself after it faced charges of treason in 1468 "for joining with Irish enemies and English rebels in raiding and burning the town of Taghmon and in destroying many of the king's loyal subjects".

 Little is known of its early modern provenance.
 It was probably held by hereditary keepers after the 1536 dissolution of the abbey.
 Piers received the shrine at Tristernagh from an unidentified man he described as "a certain gentleman, a great zealot of the Romish Church".
 Cautious not to damage the structure, he did not open the shrine (it was first opened in the late 19th century), but suspected that it contained "a bible of the smaller volume" (ie a "pocket bible" or pocket gospel book).
 He wrote that "whether it have anything hidden within it, is known I believe to no man living, but it ... is held to this day in great veneration by all of the Romanish persuasion that live hereabout".
 Piers recorded that the shrine had an on-going tradition of use for swearing oaths, and noted that it was held in reverence and was of such "peculiar solemnity" that any man who "delivered falsehoods ... is sure to be visited in some dreadful manner".

 The Corp Naomh was first exhibited at the Irish Industrial Exhibition world's fair held in Cork in 1852, where it was shown alongside recently discovered Insular artworks such as the Cathach, Saint Manchan's Shrine and the Cross of Cong.
 It was acquired c.
 1868 for £21 by the Royal Irish Academy (RIA) from Messrs.
 Hodges Figgis & Co. of Grafton Street, Dublin, before it was bequeathed in 1887 to the National Museum of Ireland.